cpp-cat/livejazznear.me/README.md

 - Make recommendations based on what's on nearby

+# Sprint 3: Upgrading to Play 2.3.0, Akka 2.3.3, Activator 1.2.2, Scala 2.11

+- Version: 0.1.3
+- Start Date: 6/15/2014
+- Target Date: 6/28/2014
+- Actual Date: 6/XX/2014

+## Product Features:
+- Upgrading PLay & Akka to latest version
+- Scan Websites for Event using WS with json on ajax

+## User Stories Sprint Backlog
+- Upgrading to latest Ractive Platform using Typesafe Activator 1.2.2
+- Upgrading project folowing migration guide (http://playframework.com/documentation/2.3.x/Migration23)
+- Removing helper AnormExtension (columnToFloat and floatToStatement) since it is now part of anorm in Play 2.3
+- Getting Events information using WebService with Play WS API (upgraded in Play 2.3)
+- Upgrading the Akka Agent to extract Events using WebService at regular intervals

+## Completed User Stories

 # Sprint 2: Crawling the Web for Artists, Venues and Events

 - Version: 0.1.2